-I learned about the need for rigour and organisation in development work.
-It also developed my creativity, because I was dealing with continually moving goalposts: import files continually changing.
-I developed an import process which could adapt to different file formats but protected the integrity of the central database.
+I learned about the need for rigour and organization in development work.
+It also developed my creativity, dealing with continually moving goalposts.

 Later, I started to focus on organising as the central theme.
-It is easier to generate ideas than to implement them.
-But it is essential to move new ideas into action.
+It is easier to generate ideas than to implement them, to move new ideas into action.
 As a freelancer, I need to stay focused on the essential everyday work and yet manage strategic development.

-There exist continuous multiple threads.
+There are continuous multiple threads.
 It is pointless trying to progress more than a handful of projects at any one time, although it is easy to think up hundreds of ideas to develop.

 The challenge as an independent is to identify and develop opportunities that have potential.
 This management process requires several hats.
 The hat of the worker who does the everyday work, the technician who maintains the website and develops marketing content, and finally the management hat to make the “strategic” choices.